OTEIS - The Development Fund

 If you would like any further information on OTEIS - The Development Fund or any company in our portfolio, please contact us.

 The OTEIS fund will invest primarily in companies in the existing OT(S)EIS portfolio as well as in select companies from the OT VCT portfolios.
-As of February 2018, OTEIS - The Development Fund has made investments in ten companies, which are detailed below:
+As of July 2018, OTEIS - The Development Fund has made 24 investments in 13 companies, which are detailed below: